Home | Sitemap | Contact Us | Translate

 Visit www.mealSense.org/unicorn for more information.
 You may apply online here or if needed, you may pick up an application at the Child Nutrition office at 566 Butcher Street, New Braunfels, TX 78130.
 Paper applications will need to be returned to the Child Nutrition office at 566 Butcher Street, New Braunfels, TX 78130.

-A student who has a negative account balance may charge up to $8.00 for full paid eligibility and up to $2.00 for reduced eligibility status.
-After the designated dollar amount has been reached, a student will be provided an alternative meal.
-An alternative meal will consist of a cheese sandwich and a choice of side items to be in compliance with USDA regulations in “Offer vs. Serve.”
+A student who has a negative account balance may charge up to three meals.
+After three meals have been charged, a student will be provided an alternative meal.
+An alternative meal will consist of a cheese sandwich and a choice of side item to be in compliance with USDA regulations in “Offer vs. Serve.”
 Faculty and visitors are not allowed to charge on their meal account.
 Charging of a la cart items is not allowed in both Elementary and Secondary campuses.

 Students and/or parents can pay their charges through MySchoolBucks for online payments, cash that has student name and student ID number attached, or check that is made out to NBISD Child Nutrition Department with the student name and student ID number noted on the check.